 A president can fight such a move by a vice president and send the decision on removal to a vote in Congress.

-* Secretary of Transportation Elaine Chao (R) (Chao is not a natural-born U.S. citizen so she could not become president.
+14. Secretary of Transportation (currently Elaine Choa, who is not a natural-born U.S. citizen and cannot become president)

 © 2018 Cox Media Group.